-We are strongly in favor of individual spiritual exploration and development, rather than attempting to abide by the tenets of any particular religion or creed, unless that religion or creed truly assists each person in their respective individual spiritual exploration and development.
-We acknowledge that, while we consider ourselves as Christian (we see both the redefinition of “the God of Moses” into “the God of Jesus” and Jesus’ Resurrection as the true defining points), those steeped in traditional Christian (religious) concepts may well not.
-We only request that those taking that view look within themselves as they properly evaluate both current research results (with “the tip of the iceberg,” listed in “References,” below, as a “left brain”/intellectual approach) and the vehicle-channeled words on this site (as a “right brain”/intuitive approach).
-We would respect non-abusive adverse comments to be thought through and not be taken out of context.
+We are strongly in favor of individual spiritual exploration and development, rather than attempting to abide by the tenets of any particular religion or creed.
+The exception is where that religion or creed truly assists each person in their respective individual spiritual exploration and growth.
+We consider ourselves to be Christian (we see both the redefinition of “the God of Moses” into “the God of Jesus” and Jesus’ Resurrection as the true defining points).
+However, we acknowledge that those steeped in traditional Christian religious concepts may well not agree.
+We only request that those taking that view look within themselves as they properly evaluate both current research results and the vehicle-channeled words on this site (as a “right brain”/intuitive approach).
+We respect non-abusive adverse comments that are thought through and not taken out of context.

 Remember a quote by Mahatma Gandhi, “I like your Christ, but I do not like your Christians.
 Your Christians are so unlike your Christ.”

 Religious Concepts and Where We Stand:

 A theology professor in San Diego (USCSD) estimated that there are literally thousands of Christian religions and all of these different beliefs are supposedly “based upon the Bible.”

 From (channeled) information of many years ago, the statement was made that there are approximately 14,000 errors of omission and/or commission in the Christian Bible.
 However, from modern textual analysis of various Biblical manuscripts through history—beginning as early as 1707, in which John Mill had found over 30,000 manuscript differences, a mere handful compared with what is known today—it has been said that “there are more differences among our manuscripts than there are words in the New Testament.”(1)